Eddie Delahunt: Catching a wave..

 ot long after wandering musician Eddie Delahunt mustered out of the Irish Merchant Marine, he caught the big immigration wave to America.
 Lo and behold, the Dublin boy washed up in landlocked Missouri!
 Delahunt knew nary a soul when he arrived in America in 1989, with rucksack in hand and guitar over his shoulder.
 But the natives were starving for new and younger sounds from the country of their grandparents.
 A two-week gig at Harling's

 His live and studio recordings have sold thousands.
-2009 &
+His latest CD

 release 'Triur' has been ecstatically welcomed by listening fans old and new .
 Original compositions featured on his 2006 release,